GlobalSportPolicyTracker/International-Sport-Federation-Gender-Policies/README.md

 Our data is made available free to use for any purpose under a Creative Commons CC BY 4.0 license (see: [our license](LICENSE), and a [summary of CC BY 4.0 at Creative Commons](https://creativecommons.org/licenses/by/4.0/), this means you must give appropriate credit and link back to our original work.

-Recommended reference for the Gender Policy dataset: Global Sport Policy Tracker, International Sport Federation Gender Policies.
+Citation for the International Sport Federation Gender Policies datase: Cameron-Blake, E. (2025).
+International Sport Federation Gender Policies (Version 1.0) [Data set].
+Global Sport Policy Tracker. https://doi.org/10.5281/zenodo.17672460

 It is recommended that you also reference the date of downloading of the data as it will be kept updated, and is subject to change/updates as policies change.